Jermaine O'Neal: 2004–05 season: Suspension and career high in scoring

 The Pacers looked to build on their previous campaign in the 2004–05 season, but all their plans came apart on November 19.
 In a game against the Pistons at The Palace of Auburn Hills, a brawl named "The Malice at the Palace" broke out that spilled into the stands, after a fan threw a drink on Indiana Pacer Ron Artest.
-O'Neal was one of the Pacers who fought with two fans who came onto the court; he ran to defend teammate Ron Artest, slipped on some liquid, and punched one of the fans in the head so hard that teammate Scot Pollard and sportscaster Jim Gray feared that O'Neal would kill the fan.
+O'Neal was one of the Pacers who fought with two fans who came onto the court; he ran to defend teammate Ron Artest and punched one of the fans in the head so hard that teammate Scot Pollard and sportscaster Jim Gray feared that O'Neal would kill the fan.
 As he and his Pacer teammates left the court, many enraged fans threw snacks, drinks, and even a folding chair at O'Neal.
-In response to O'Neal's actions during the brawl, NBA Commissioner David Stern suspended him for 25 games; teammates Artest and Stephen Jackson were suspended for the rest of the season and 30 games respectively.
+In response to O'Neal's actions during the brawl, NBA Commissioner David Stern suspended him for 25 games; teammates Artest and Stephen Jackson were suspended for the rest of the season and 30 games, respectively.
 Following an appeal just before Christmas, O'Neal won a ten-game reduction in his sentence, but this did not mitigate the damage that Indiana had already suffered.
 Stripped of three of its core players, the team hobbled to a 44–38 record and the sixth seed.
 O'Neal appeared in only 44 games, his lowest total ever with Indiana.
 Although his scoring average improved to 24.3 points per game, his rebounding dropped and he was no longer the same intimidating presence on defense.
 Things worsened when he sprained his right shoulder in March and played sparingly for the remainder of the regular season, while hoping to recover in time for the playoffs.
 The Pacers drew the Celtics in the first round, and managed to salvage their season by winning the series 4–3.
 O'Neal's offensive output dropped, and he shot poorly from the field.
 When the Pacers met the Pistons in the semifinals, they were eliminated in six games.